ZoeyVid/nginx-proxy-manager/README.md

 # List of new features

-- Supports HTTP/3 (QUIC) protocol available.
+- Supports HTTP/3 (QUIC) protocol.
 - Supports CrowdSec IPS.
 Please see [here](https://github.com/ZoeyVid/nginx-proxy-manager#crowdsec) to enable it.
 - Supports ModSecurity, with coreruleset as an option.
 You can configure ModSecurity/coreruleset by editing the files in the `/opt/npm/etc/modsecurity` folder.
   - If coreruleset blocks valid requests, please check the `/data/etc/modsecurity/crs-setup.conf`